MurderFromMars/CyberXero-Toolkit/README.md

 ### Smart Package Installation
 - **Falcond Gaming Utility** - Intelligently checks if packages are available in your configured repos before falling back to AUR
 - Automatically uses pacman for repo packages, AUR helper only when needed **Also added the new falcond-gui app to this**

+### Bundles XeroLinux Extra-scriots package

+these are various scripts needed for things like the updater to work etc included in this repo.snd installed automatically alongside the toolkit

 ### Rebranding
 - **Updated About Dialog** - Reflects the fork's origin and enhancements